cloxnu/GeneralizedSuffixTree/README.md

 ## The longest common substring problem

-Given two or more strings, find the longest substring of these strings.
-Specifically, the longest common substring of the two strings *"cacaocac"* and *"ccaooc"* is *"cao"*.
-This seems like such a simple problem, but it still requires a complicated algorithm today.
+Given two or more strings, find the longest common substring of these strings.
+Concretely, the longest common substring of the two strings *"cacaocac"* and *"ccaooc"* is *"cao"*.
+This seems like a simple problem, but until today, it still requires a complicated algorithm to be solved in a reasonable time.

 This repo has implemented an algorithm to solve this problem by constructing a tree called Generalized Suffix Tree (GST).
 GST is a tree structure which contains sets of suffix strings of the origin string.
-Usually, the string will be appended a unique character *"$"* for representing "the end", this is to avoid the last node not splitting due to repeated ending characters.
+Usually, the string will be appended a unique character *"$"* for representing "the end", this is to avoid some nodes not splitting due to repeated ending characters.

 There are 2 algorithms for constructing a GST: **McCreight's algorithm (1976)**, **Ukkonen's algorithm (1995)**.
 The latter has been implemented here.